 Attorneys can take cases for full representation, volunteer to represent clients in a limited scope capacity in the early case management process for family law cases, or volunteer at clinics at the Olmsted County Law Library.
 Attorneys may also volunteer to answer our Landlord/Tenant Hotline.
-To volunteer with LAOC, please contact our volunteer coordinator Karen Fairbairn Nath at email@example.com or 507-287-2036.
+To volunteer with LAOC, please contact our volunteer coordinator Victoria Ness at firstname.lastname@example.org or 507-287-2036.

 LAOC facilitates a Volunteer Attorney Program (VAP) where private attorneys agree to take full representation or limited scope cases for clients who have been screened through the LAOC intake process when LAOC cannot handle a legal matter due to: (1) a conflict of interest; (2) case not handled by LAOC; or (3) the current caseload at LAOC doesn’t permit the office to take the case.

 Cases with which an attorney may volunteer include:

 - Landlord Tenant/Housing